NOBODY LOVES ME! I’m going down the garden to eat worms. Blog by Tiffany Barnard

 P.S.
 I hope that this helps and if you need any other guidance, don’t be shy to reach out to me and we can tackle your inner Bob together!

-Tiffany is an Associate Certified Coach (ACC) which was awarded by the International Coaching Federation (ICF), the leading global organisation dedicated to advancing the coaching profession by setting high standards.
+Tiffany is an Professional Certified Coach (PCC) which was awarded by the International Coaching Federation (ICF), the leading global organisation dedicated to advancing the coaching profession by setting high standards.
 Tiffany trained at the Institute of Professional Excellence in Coaching (iPEC).
 Tiffany is also an Energy Leadership™ Index Master Practitioner (ELI-MP) and a COR.E Transitions Dynamics™ Specialist (CTDS).